LiteReality/LiteReality-Agent/doc/QC/collision_check.md

-# Collision check
+# Rules

-Once a `Room.py` reconstruction is finished — we have the layout, the furniture and the wall-hung objects — the collision check makes sure nothing collides with anything else.
+Once a `Room.py` reconstruction is finished, the collision check makes sure nothing collides with anything else.

 We have the following entities: